 In case you haven’t figured it out from reading our articles, we typically prefer the lesser-known companies because they offer the same technology and internal components as the name brand units, at a fraction of the price – a recipe for good value to our clients.
-Finishing third on our list of the top ten furnace brands, is Goodman Manufacturing.
+Finishing second on our list of the top ten furnace brands, is Goodman Manufacturing.

 Goodman is somewhat well known to consumers, more commonly in Texas where they are built, but not as well known as one of their subsidiary companies… Amana.
 Goodman offers three products in their line: Goodman, Amana and Daiken.
 Although they offer the same technology and internal components as their Daiken counterpart, the price goes up a bit to have the name Goodman, so they rank after Daiken in our book.
 They have a reputation for reliability, superior warranties, and fantastic customer service so we feel it is worth the extra money in this case to go for the Goodman name.

 See more on Goodman furnaces here: